 1. Note -- Almost every mission began with a MAN who had a great burden for the lost and a vision of what could be done to reach them.
 The organization followed.
 C. T. Studd could find no Mission to send him to Africa.
 Finally, he went anyway and said, "My Board has three members: the Father, the Son, and the Holy Spirit."
-But, later, he founded a Mission to help him carry on the work and to assure it would continue after his death.
+But, later, he founded a Mission to help him and carry on the work after him.
 When William Carey proposed sending missionaries to the heathen, his pastor said, "Young man, sit down.
 When God pleases to convert the heathen He will do it without your aid or mine."
 (See page 147 in the book "Understanding Christian Missions" by J. Herbert Kane, published by Baker Book House in Grand Rapids, Michigan).
 Later an organization was raised up to carry on the work and Carey became the "father of modern missions."

 - 3D.
-Counseling with the missionary as to his work, location and methods. - 4D.
-Seeking support and prayer backing for him. - 5D.
-Seeking others to come to his aid as fellow missionaries. - 6D.
-Handling the missionary's "State-side" business for him. - 7D.
+Handling the missionary's "State-side" business for him. - 4D.
 They are the "go-between" group -- linking the missionary with the home churches and individual backers of the work. - 4B.
 How did Paul finance his work?
 He evidently had no finances of his own. - 1C.
 He worked with his hands, when necessary, to support himself and his co-workers.
-In many countries today the government would not allowed this. - 2C.
+In many countries, today, the governments involved would not allow this. - 2C.
 He received offerings from churches -- particularly from Philippi.
-See 2 Cor.
-11:7 9. - 3C.
+See 2 11:7 9. - 3C.
 He did not take up offerings in evangelistic meetings, where unbelievers were being reached with the message of a free gift of life (2 Cor.
 11:7; 12:13; 1 Thess.
 2:9). - 4C.
 But he did encourage assemblies of believers to support his ministry (Rom.
 15:24).